wrrulos/mcptool/tutorial/how_to_install.md

 <img src="https://i.imgur.com/L6RLv2y.png">

-## Edit the configuration file
+## Configuration File

 If you want to continue using the cmd you can go to the MCPTool configuration file and change the value of the "TYPE_OF_BANNERS" option from 1 to 2.
 By changing this option MCPTool shows other types of banners with characters that the cmd supports.

 <img src="https://i.imgur.com/AUjPj2W.png">

+## Start MCPTool

-## You can now start MCPTool using the python main.py command!
+You can now start MCPTool using the python main.py command!